Dec 11, 2020 - Research

 IPF Demographics in the 23andMe Database

 From a demographic standpoint, our study population is consistent with the current understanding of IPF epidemiology.
-The prevalence of IPF strongly increases with age (Figure 2), and there is evidence that the aging process itself accelerates the pathogenesis of this disease.
+The prevalence of IPF strongly increases with age (Figure 2), and there is evidence that the aging process accelerates this disease’s pathogenesis.
 [8]

 Our study included IPF patients from all 50 U.S. States (Figure 3).
 The observed geographic patterns reflected the effects of age (i.e. states with an older population, like Arizona and Florida, had a higher prevalence of IPF) as well as occupational exposures– e.g. mining in West Virginia and New Mexico.